Omonia V.C.: History

 Omonia VC is one of the most successful volleyball clubs in Cyprus.
-Recently, it celebrated its second consecutive championship and fourth cup.
 The most notable player has been Panos Eracleous who served the club for 27 years, from 1987 until his retirement in 2014.
 Nowadays, the club owns its recent success to the so-called golden green generation which refers primarily to Aggelos Alexiou and the Petrakkides twins, Achilleas Petrakkides and the captain Sotos Petrakkides, who after spending some time in other local and foreign teams, returned to Omonia VC where they commenced their careers and conquered domestically.
 The peak of their reign has been the undefeated defense of their second consecutive domestic championship during the 2015–2016 season.